MicrosoftDocs/Advertising/advertising/bingads-13/guides/uet-conversion-api-integration.md

 2. ID sync pixels sent from client to server

 ### Client-side ID-Sync

+> [!NOTE]
+> ID Sync is recommended for conversion measurement.
+It’s required for remarketing and audience building because these features rely on user identity resolution, such as *MUID* or *StableId*.

 ID sync allows your internal IDs to be mapped to Microsoft IDs.
 This is strongly recommended for any Microsoft Advertising products that need to identify users off-site, such as remarketing.
 You must fire the ID sync beacon client-side, as this enables Microsoft to capture our third-party cookie IDs for your users.